sprekelerlab/feedback_modulation_Naumann22/README.md

 ## Prerequisites

+The simulations were run in `python 3.7.6` on macOS, but also tested on Linux.

 1. You need to install `pytorch`, follow the instructions on https://pytorch.org/
 2. You also need `numpy`, `scipy`, `scikit-learn`, `tensorboard`, `matplotlib`

 The package versions used to run the simulations in the paper can be found in `package-versions.txt`.

 ## Model script
 The script `model_base.py` contains the code for all models trained and tested for the paper.
 Each model variant is a separate class.